EllyLoel/ellyloel.com/content/notes/Permanent Notes.md

 stage: budding
 ---

-Everyday you should go through your inbox and seek to refine the [[Fleeting notes|fleeting]] & [[Literature notes|literature]] notes that you've taken.
+Everyday you should go through your inbox and seek to refine the [[Fleeting notes]] & [[Literature notes]] that you've taken.
 Making connections and turning them into permanent notes.

 Ideally this should happen roughly everyday so that you don't forget the conceptual ideas behind the notes.